ll4866/ll4866.github.io/_posts/2025-02-19-extra-credit.md

 * Open Data and Anonymization Techniques
 * Penetration Testing for Data Security

+No Links to Learning Resources or Beginner Learn were provided during the event.
+However, important terms and concepts discussed
+{: .notice}

 ## Visuals:

 **Understanding Anonymization Techniques:** A diagram illustrating different anonymization methods, from basic k-anonymity to more advanced techniques like l-diversity and t-closeness.